 The Choice Is Yours: Please be aware you are not required to use a lender on our Suggested Lender List.
 The Office of Financial Aid supports your right to choose and will process loans from any eligible lender you select.

 Code of Conduct: Our office does not enter into contracts with lenders promising them a specific amount of loan volume in return for any benefits to the College.
 In addition, lender benefits to the College are not a consideration when selecting lenders to be a part of our Suggested Lender List.
 The College strictly adheres to the following Code of Conduct.
 Lastly, to maintain impartiality, the College’s suggested lender list will be presented alphabetically.

-Evaluation and Feedback: The College will review its sugested lenders and conduct an RFI on an annual basis to ensure that competitive products that are in the best interest of our families are consistently being offered.
+Evaluation and Feedback: The College will review its suggested lenders and conduct an RFI on an annual basis to ensure that competitive products that are in the best interest of our families are consistently being offered.
 We encourage you to provide us with positive and/or negative feedback regarding your experiences with a particular lender.
-Feedback can be submitted at email@example.com.
+Feedback can be submitted at firstname.lastname@example.org.